What Causes Slab Leaks?

 Shifting Soil

 While faulty installation and materials contribute to slab leaks, the primary culprit is often the shifting of expansive soils beneath homes.
-According to the American Society of Civil Engineers (ASCE), approximately 25% of all homes in the United States experience damage due to expansive soils.
+According to the American Society of Civil Engineers (ASCE), approximately 25% of U.S. homes experience damage from expansive soils.
 This staggering statistic underscores the significant impact of soil movement on residential structures.

-Expansive soils create hydraulic pressure beneath the home, leading to soil expansion and damage to the slab.
-The ASCE estimates that the annual cost of damage caused by expansive soils in the U.S. surpasses $2.3 billion, exceeding the combined expenses of property damage from floods, earthquakes, hurricanes, and tornadoes.
+Expansive soil exerts hydraulic pressure beneath the home, causing soil expansion and slab damage.
+The ASCE estimates that the annual cost of damage from expansive soils in the U.S. sexceeds$2.3 billion, surpassing the combined cost of property damage from floods, earthquakes, hurricanes, and tornadoes.
 The slow, persistent nature of slab leaks continuously adds water to the soil beneath a home, exacerbating soil expansion and increasing the likelihood of substantial damage.

-In some instances, the upward pressure finds weaknesses or cracks in the slab, resulting in wet spots in the flooring.
+In some instances, the upward pressure finds cracks or weaknesses in the slab, resulting in wet spots on the flooring.
 In severe cases, the pressure causes the floor to erupt, resembling a geyser and flooding the home.

 Need A Slab Leak Plumber?